Exercise Matches or Exceeds Medication for Depression and Anxiety: Major Global Review

 While the findings are remarkable, mental health experts caution against interpreting them as a reason to abandon established treatments.
 Depression and anxiety exist on a spectrum of severity, and treatment should be tailored to individual needs.
 For mild to moderate depression and anxiety, the evidence supports exercise as a first-line intervention that may be sufficient on its own, particularly for patients who prefer non-pharmacological approaches or who experience troublesome side effects from medication.

 For moderate to severe depression and anxiety, exercise is best viewed as a powerful augmentation strategy that can enhance the effectiveness of medication and psychotherapy.
-Several studies have shown that combining exercise with antidepressant medication produces better outcomes than either treatment alone.
+Research has shown that combining exercise with antidepressant medication produces better outcomes than either treatment alone.
 Exercise may also help mitigate some common medication side effects, including weight gain and sexual dysfunction associated with SSRIs.

 The practical challenge lies in implementation.
 Prescribing exercise is more complex than prescribing a pill — it requires consideration of the patient's physical abilities, preferences, access to facilities, and motivational barriers.
 Many people with depression experience profound fatigue, anhedonia (loss of interest), and low motivation that make initiating exercise extremely difficult.
 Healthcare providers may need to start with very modest activity goals and gradually increase intensity, ideally with professional support and social engagement.
-The review's finding that supervised group exercise produces the best outcomes suggests that exercise referral programs and community-based activity groups could be particularly valuable components of mental health care.
+The umbrella review's finding that supervised exercise produces the best outcomes suggests that exercise referral programs and community-based activity groups could be particularly valuable components of mental health care.
+The World Health Organization's guidelines on physical activity and sedentary behaviour already recommend regular physical activity for mental health benefits.

 Frequently Asked Questions

-The review found benefits across a range of exercise doses, but the most consistent improvements came from moderate-intensity aerobic exercise performed 3-5 times per week for at least 30-45 minutes per session.
-However, even smaller amounts of physical activity showed some benefit compared to no exercise.
+Research suggests benefits across a range of exercise doses, but the most consistent improvements come from moderate-to-vigorous physical activity performed several times per week.
+The WHO recommends at least 150–300 minutes of moderate-intensity aerobic activity per week for adults.
+However, even smaller amounts of physical activity show some benefit compared to no exercise, and the umbrella review found that higher-intensity programs tended to produce greater improvements.

-For depression, supervised aerobic exercise in group settings produced the strongest results.
+For depression, the umbrella review found that walking or jogging, yoga, and strength training produced strong results, especially at higher intensities and with supervision.
 For anxiety, all types of exercise showed benefits, including aerobic, resistance training, and mind-body practices like yoga.
 The best exercise is one you enjoy and will do consistently.

 References